-- "Knowing about the program, I've also been able to refer another young woman at my [job] who is in a situation who may need help - to the DASH program." - "It felt good [being able to refer someone to DASH] because I knew that I wasn't passing her giving her information to a place that would - giving her information to a place that would pass her to someone else, that would pass her to someone else."
+- "Knowing about the program, I've also been able to refer another young woman at my [job] who is in a situation who may need help - to the DASH program." - "It felt good [being able to refer someone to DASH] because I knew that I wasn't passing her giving her information to a place that would pass her to someone else, that would pass her to someone else."